sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

-[kāra](# "Vilasadahaṁkāratanu.") and is [the abode of error](# "Vibhramāspadībhūta, for it is tamoguna.").
-[Woman is Buddhi](# "Buddhisharīrā nārī.").
-These two are united in the [Chittayoni](# "Chittayonim adhigachchhet."), that is, in that mental function of the Antahkarana which is here figuratively regarded as the Yoni or womb of Buddhi.
-Ahaṁkāra is thus united with [Buddhi and husband with wife](# "As in the Jiva the Ahaṁkāra and Buddhi which are in it unite in its own Chitta, so restraining the body let the Mantrin unite with his own wife alone.").
-The husband is to [think of himself as Madana](# "He thinks of his vrittis as being the embodiment of Kama the God of Love.") in the form of fire and of his [Shiva](# "The limga.") as a flame of fire.
+kāra[^128] and is the abode of error[^129].
+Woman is Buddhi[^130].
+These two are united in the Chittayoni[^131], that is, in that mental function of the Antahkarana which is here figuratively regarded as the Yoni or womb of Buddhi.
+Ahaṁkāra is thus united with Buddhi and husband with wife[^132].
+The husband is to think of himself as Madana[^133] in the form of fire and of his Shiva[^134] as a flame of fire.
 Let him embrace her who is overspread by its flame and let him sip with his congue the nectar of her teeth and tongue.
-Let him think of [his beautiful wife](# "Lit. the ") as the embodiment of [nectar whose body](# "Lit. the Mandanāgāra.") is as it were [the butter](# "Navanīta.
-In Homa clarified butter is poured into the fire and sexual union is one of the fire fires.") which is melted in that fire.
+Let him think of his beautiful wife[^135] as the embodiment of nectar whose body[^136] is as it were the butter[^137] which is melted in that fire.
 Let him touch her arms thinking them to be the flowery arrows of Kāma.
-The Mantrin should keep his self-control and take care not to [injure the Jīva](# "That is, he should not over-exert himself and thus injuriously affect his ajapāmantra, or vital breath.
-Padmapāda refers to Kāmashāstra.").
+The Mantrin should keep his self-control and take care not to injure the Jīva[^138].
 In all the stages of passion (rati) he should be self-controlled.
 Thus should one's own beloved be worshipped (bhajet).
-If it be done thus then she who is struck by the arrows of Kāma follows her husband like a [shadow even in another world](# "Bhavāntare; or (may be) another birth.").
+If it be done thus then she who is struck by the arrows of Kāma follows her husband like a shadow even in another world[^139] another birth.").

+[^128]: "Vilasadahaṁkāratanu."

+[^129]: "Vibhramāspadībhūta, for it is tamoguna."

+[^130]: "Buddhisharīrā nārī."

+[^131]: "Chittayonim adhigachchhet."

+[^132]: "As in the Jiva the Ahaṁkāra and Buddhi which are in it unite in its own Chitta, so restraining the body let the Mantrin unite with his own wife alone."

+[^133]: "He thinks of his vrittis as being the embodiment of Kama the God of Love."

+[^134]: "The limga."

+[^135]: "Lit. the "

+[^136]: "Lit. the Mandanāgāra."

+[^137]: "Navanīta.
+In Homa clarified butter is poured into the fire and sexual union is one of the fire fires."

+[^138]: "That is, he should not over-exert himself and thus injuriously affect his ajapāmantra, or vital breath.
+Padmapāda refers to Kāmashāstra."

+[^139]: "Bhavāntare; or (may be

  At v.
-40 is given the Mantra of Krishna; the Rishi of which is Nārada, the metre (chhandah) [Gāyatrī](# "There is here the same divisions as in the ordinary Gāyatrī.") and the Devatā Krishna.
+40 is given the Mantra of Krishna; the Rishi of which is Nārada, the metre (chhandah) Gāyatrī[^140] and the Devatā Krishna.
 At v.
 43 is the general Dhyāna of Krishna and in v.
 47 His Dhyāna as He should be meditated on in the morning is described.
 Then He is thought of as a child of the colour of a blue lotus with a girdle of little bells covering his waist, thighs and buttocks.
 His throat is adorned by large and shining tiger claws.
 His face smiles happily like a lotus.
+It is He who killed the demons Shakata[^141] and Pūtanā[^142].

+[^140]: "There is here the same divisions as in the ordinary Gāyatrī."

-It is He who killed the [demons Shakata](# "A demon who attempted to fall on and crush the infant Krishna who with His foot killed him.") and [Pūtanā](# " Kamsa sent Pūtanā, the milk of whose breasts was poison, to Krishna; but He sucked her life away.
+[^141]: "A demon who attempted to fall on and crush the infant Krishna who with His foot killed him."

+[^142]: " Kamsa sent Pūtanā, the milk of whose breasts was poison, to Krishna; but He sucked her life away.
 See Devibhāgavata Purāna, IV.
-24.").
+24."

 He is the Govinda to whom Shamkara, Indra and others do obeisance.

  At v.
 48 is the midday meditation (Dhyāna).
 Let the worshipper then think of Him as Mukunda lustrous as the full blown lotus, with eyes like blue lotuses, surrounded by cows and herdswomen (Gopis), as one Who has conquered all His enemies, Whose pure smile is like the white jasmine and the Mandāra flowers.
 His head is adorned with peacock feathers.
 He is the strong lustrous One habited in yellow raiment.
-Those who thus worship Him [gain wealth](# "This is the Rājasika form, as the morning form is Sättvika from which no material fruit is gained but the gifts of the spirit only.").
+Those who thus worship Him gain wealth[^143].

+[^143]: "This is the Rājasika form, as the morning form is Sättvika from which no material fruit is gained but the gifts of the spirit only."

  At v.
 49 is given the evening Dhyāna.
-He is then contemplated upon as the unconquerable One Who by His valour has laid in the dust all His enemies and ["has lightened the weight of this Earth"](# "By the removal of iniquity.").
+He is then contemplated upon as the unconquerable One Who by His valour has laid in the dust all His enemies and "has lightened the weight of this Earth"[^144].
 Who is ever surrounded by great Rishis such as Nārada and others who desire to learn from him the true meaning of Tattva.
 He is pure, incomparable, imperishable and luminously blue.
-He is the Vāsudeva "[Who steals](# "That is, He destroys the world.
-This is the Rudramurti.") the creation and maintenance of the universe" and Who grants Liberation
+He is the Vāsudeva "Who steals[^145] the creation and maintenance of the universe" and Who grants Liberation

+[^144]: "By the removal of iniquity."

+[^145]: "That is, He destroys the world.
+This is the Rudramurti."

 **————
 CHAPTER XIX**

  Deals with Yoga.
 The Pranava (Oṁ) is the Kalpa tree of all desires and the grantor of Liberation The Dhyāna is given in v.
 4 of Oṁkāra or the Pranava as representing Vishnu.
 Vv.
 8-12 give the Āvarana devatās of Vishnu and their respective Shaktis.
 At verse 14 Yoga is spoken of.
-Yoga is defined as the constant uninterrupted vision in oneself of the Ātmā which is without hands, feet, mouth or [other limb or body](# "Kara-pada-mukhādivihinam anaratadrishyam ananyagam ātmapadam Yamihātmani pashyati tattvavida stamimam kıla yogamiti bruvate.").
+Yoga is defined as the constant uninterrupted vision in oneself of the Ātmā which is without hands, feet, mouth or other limb or body[^146].

+[^146]: "Kara-pada-mukhādivihinam anaratadrishyam ananyagam ātmapadam Yamihātmani pashyati tattvavida stamimam kıla yogamiti bruvate."

  The faults which are impediments (Dūshana) of Yoga are enumerated, viz.—Kāma (lust), Kopa (anger), Lobha (greed), Pramoha (ignorance), Mada (pride), Matsaratā (envy).
 In verse 16 the well known Aṁgas of Yoga such as Yama and so forth are given and then defined.
 The several names of Oṁkāra follow (v.
 34).